Worthy-Alpaca/dh-interface-simulation/README.md

-# Interface and simulation for SMD manufacturing
+# Interface for SMD manufacturing

+To be used with the backend API

+**Not open for contribution**